RottabMahmoud/turfcoach/README.md

 ## Usage

 - Used React + Vite, to create/ spin the project.
+- In Mobile screens, just zoom out to get the full responsive design.

 ```bash
 npm create vite@latest ./ -- --template react